panthonies/site/_posts/2020-04-30-moving-beyond-linearity.md

 ---
 ### V. Generalized Additive Models

-Generalized additive models (GAMs) provide a general framework for extending a standard linear model by allowing non-linear functinos of each of the variables while maintaining additivity.
+Generalized additive models (GAMs) provide a general framework for extending a standard linear model by allowing non-linear functions of each of the variables while maintaining additivity.

 **Pros:**
 - Allows fitting a non-linear $$f_j$$ to each $$X_j$$ to model non-linear relationships.
 This means we don't have to try transformations on every variable